 With so many exhibits to see at the museum, it is a great idea to go early in the morning.
 The museum opens daily at 10:30 a.m., but there may be a line to get in right when the doors open to the public.

 By arriving at the museum early, you will have the most time possible to explore the exhibits at your own pace.
-This means you can spend a bit of extra time admiring your favourite paintings or sculptures without worrying about missing any of the other pieces.
+This means you can spend some extra time admiring your favourite paintings or sculptures without worrying about missing any other pieces.

 In addition to taking your time through the museum, arriving early also allows you to check out the gift shop or grab a bite to eat without feeling like you’re wasting time that could be spent admiring the artwork.